Alameen688/dear_diary/README.md

 A diary application to pen down your thoughts

 ## Overview
-A diary app that connects to a REST API I built a long time ago for managing personal diary entries.
+A diary app that connects to a REST API I built a while ago for managing personal diary entries.

 See [REST API project](https://github.com/Alameen688/MyDiary/tree/develop) here